 ACLS: Advanced Cardiac Life support

 ACLS is targeted mainly towards those who work in health care and deal and interact with patients on a daily basis.
-ACLS goes in depth on providing cardiopulmonary resuscitation in the health care setting – primarily hospitals and clinics with complete equipment (e.g. crash carts, bag valve masks).
+The ACLS goes in depth on providing cardiopulmonary resuscitation in the health care setting – primarily hospitals and clinics with complete equipment (e.g. crash carts, bag valve masks).
 This program runs long, 16 hours long, and has a renewal class that runs for 5 to 6 and a half hours.

 PALS: Pediatric Advanced Life Support